Deltatoolbox/AI_Interface_finall6/README.md

-# LM Gateway System - Local Development
+# AIGS - Local Development

-This repository contains a complete LM Gateway System with React frontend, ASP.NET Core backend, and Caddy reverse proxy for local development.
+This repository contains a complete AIGS with React frontend, ASP.NET Core backend, and Caddy reverse proxy for local development.

 ## Features